Progress Notes

 17 Osage Indian in Canoe

 The Osage Indians (Wazhazhe) were semi-nomadic and lived along the Osage and Missouri Rivers in western Missouri.
 They hunted on the Great Plains and fiercely guarded their land.
 Women foraged and grew vegetables in the summer village gardens.
 The US Government took the tribe's land in 1808 and 1818, and in 1825 established an Osage reservation in southeastern Kansas.
 The Osage are closely related to the Kaw or Kanza tribe (The People of the South Wind), from whom the name Kansas is derived.
+However, the Osage were not the first humans to inhabit our area.

-I found this document when researching the internet about the Osage Indians and was particularly interested that one of the Indian women pictured had Pryor for a middle name.
 I had known that one of my Pryor ancestors from a very long time ago was distantly related to Nathaniel Pryor who was a member of the Lewis and Clark expedition.
 Stephen Ambrose in his book, Undaunted Courage, records Pryor's activities several times in his capacity as a scout and river guide.

 Several years after Nathaniel left the expedition he eventually migrated south west from St. Louis to Oklahoma and there married an Osage Indian woman.
 The town of Pryor, Oklahoma is named after him.
 So I imagine that quite a few mixed race people in Oklahoma would carry the Pryor name.
 I have found that years ago it wasn't unusual for the early European settlers to marry Native Americans and quite a few people today can point to a Native American ancestor.
 For example, my great grandfather on my father's side (who lived in Wright County, Missouri) was said to have married a woman who was half Cherokee.